 But neither of these locations is in a “tourist” area.
 Tourists generally stay around the coastal areas.
-If you’re dropping in to Mauritius and just want to visit a local gym, you have to choose: do you want somewhere convenient, or do you want to meet the Jiu-Jitsu gyms in Mauritius?
+If you’re dropping in to Mauritius and just want to visit a local gym, you have to choose: do you want somewhere convenient, or do you want to go to the Jiu-Jitsu gyms in Mauritius?

-Both the AJT locations are a little more hard core than most gyms around the world.
+Both the AJT locations are a little more hard-core than most gyms around the world.
 There’s no air conditioning.
 There are not even any ceiling fans!
-So in the Mauritian tropical heat, you can expect to sweat (well, if you’re like me and sweat easily).
+So, in the Mauritian tropical heat, you can expect to sweat (well, if you’re like me and sweat easily).
 It’s hard work.

 And this is both good, and intentional — it means that if you can roll at AJT, then you won’t find it too hard to roll in an air-conditioned gym in a big city.

 One thing that’s unique to AJT in Mauritian BJJ gyms is that you can train there five days a week.
 There are four classes during the week, and an MMA-focused session on Sundays (in which there’s always a small group of people with the gi on).
 You can also book Mr Jaunbocus for personal training.